chrisnish4/chrisnish4/README.md

 </div>

 ## Projects
+- ### Currently Working on:
+  - [NBA Player Acquisition Recommendations](https://github.com/chrisnish4/nba_player_acquisition_recommendation): The goal of this project is to isolate areas of the game where certain teams are lacking and recommend players that can help fill in their gaps.
+My plan for this project is to train a classifier on data from the 2014-2015 onward (Steph Curry Era) to identify teams that are able to make it to the second round of playoffs.
+After the classifier is trained and optimized I will input the team statistics from the current (2021-2022) season to determine if they are second round ready.
+Next I will cluster players using dimensionality reduction inspired by [this](https://www.google.com/search?q=nba+player+clustering&rlz=1C5CHFA_enUS892US892&oq=nba+player+clustering&aqs=chrome..69i57j35i39l2j46i67i131i433j69i60l4.2464j1j7&sourceid=chrome&ie=UTF-8) article, to group players into archetypes.
+Finally I will match current teams that were predicted to not make it to the second round and recommend the players that most fit their needs.
+I am currently optimizing the classifier to predict if a team will make it to the second round.
 - ### Data Analysis and Visualizations
   - [Ethereum NFT EDA](https://github.com/chrisnish4/ethereum_NFT_EDA): Analysis of minting and transfer data of NFTs create on the Ethereum blockchain.
 Sought to find NFT projects with most rapidly increasing prices, found evidence of artificial price inflation.